Battle of Rephidim: Battle as recorded in the Bible

 The battle lasted until the evening, ending in victory for the Israelites.

 The Book of Exodus mentions the curse-punishment thrown at enemies of the chosen people, the children of Israel.
 The Amalekites were to be erased from history.
 Curses with similar overtones are also recorded in the Book of Jeremiah (Jer 2:3).
-After the success of the Israeli military, it erected an altar – Yahweh-Nissi (Heb. יְהוָה נִסִּי) – denoting "The Lord is my banner."
+After the success of the Israelite military, they erected an altar – Yahweh-nissi (Heb. יְהוָה נִסִּי) – denoting "The Lord is my banner."
 The name refers to the sticks held by Moses.

-Midrashic (Jewish Legend) sources provide other, finer details of the prelude to the battle and the battle itself.
+Midrashic sources provide other, finer details of the prelude to the battle and the battle itself.
 The Amalekites, who were fair skinned, colored their faces with soot and donned Canaanite armor to disguise themselves in order to disrupt the prayers of the Israelites, who would pray to be rescued from their (nonexistent) Canaanite attackers.
 They pursued the stragglers of the Israelite's Horde and sodomized, castrated, and killed them, flinging their penises into the camp of the Israelites as a derision of their circumcision.

 Eventually, they ran out of stragglers to kill, and began to harass the Israelites within the encampment, using arrows, stones and javelins, which were ineffective, as they could not penetrate the Clouds of Glory about the camp.
 It was prophetically revealed to Moses that the attackers were Amalekites, not Canaanites, and thus he ordered Joshua to deal with them militarily.